payola/Payola/README.md

 Aside from the actual Payola server, you need to be capable of running any [Squeryl-compatible](http://squeryl.org) relational database for storing user data and a [Virtuoso](http://virtuoso.openlinksw.com) server for storing personal RDF data.
 Neither of those need to be necessarily running on the same system as Payola itself (this is configurable in the `payola.conf` file as described later on).

 To work with Payola, you'll need a web browser capable of displaying HTML5 web pages.
 Payola takes advantage of many HTML5 features - keep your web browser up-to-date all the time.
-Recommended are the *latest versions* of WebKit-based browsers (e.g. Chrome, Safari), Firefox, Opera, or IE.
+Recommended are the *latest versions* of WebKit-based browsers (e.g. Chrome, Safari), Firefox, Opera, or IE. A 1440x900 or larger display is highly recommended.

 ## Installation Guide